Border Terrier Insurance

 • Since they gain weight easily, care should be taken to match food intake with proper exercise.

-Generally speaking, Border terriers are a hardy breed of dog and there aren’t too many health conditions associated with them.
+Generally speaking, Border Terriers are a hardy breed of dog and there aren’t too many health conditions pre-disposed with them.
 However, they are adventurous souls that love to explore (increasing their risk of injury - and your need for a comprehensive dog insurance policy).

 As a responsible owner, you should take them for regular visits to the vet and have an insurance policy for your dog in place to help you pay for any treatment (following an accidental injury or a health diagnosis) they require.